Zsailer/python-for-scientists/docs/_pages/advanced_numerical.rst

 SymPy
 -----

-SymPy is a useful library for writing mathematical code.
-It allows users to write mathematical expressions in a simple symbolic syntax.
-If you're writing any complicated mathematical functions in your code SymPy will likely be useful to you.
+SymPy is a library for doing symbolic math.
+You can compute integrals, derivatives, algebraic manipulations, etc. Think Mathematica in Python.

 To install this library in your Python environment simply run:
 ::